What kind of houses did people live in?

 Learn by doing: use blocks or Legos (or Minecraft) to build a house

 What about Greek and Roman houses?

 Shelter, by Bob Easton (1973, reprinted 2000).
 The history of houses, from caves to modern ranches.

 Houses, Villas, and Palaces in the Roman World, by Alexander McKay (reprinted 1998).
 A standard text on Roman atrium-peristyle houses.

 Castle, by David Macaulay.
 Where some people lived in the Middle Ages.
-For kids.
+Easy reading.